The field of moduli of plane curves: Introduction

-Let $j:C\hookrightarrow \PP^{2}_{K}$ be a smooth plane curve of degree $d\ge 4$ defined over $K$.
-The well-known fact that every automorphism of $C$ is linear \cite[Appendix A, \S 1, Exercise 18]{acgh1} implies that the field of moduli of $C$ as an abstract curve is equal to the field of moduli of $(\PP^{2}_{K},C)$, see Lemma~\ref{lemma:plane}.

-If $\fC$ is a model of $C$ over the field of moduli $k_{C}$, J. Roè and X. Xarles \cite[Theorem 5]{roe-xarles} have shown that $\fC$ embeds in a unique Brauer-Severi surface $P_{\fC}$ (see also Corollary~\ref{corollary:brauer}).
-If the degree of $C$ is prime with $3$, the index of $P_{\fC}$ is prime with $3$, too, hence $P_{\fC}\simeq\PP^{2}_{k_{C}}$.
-Because of this, if $d$ is prime with $3$, studying whether $C$ is defined over $k_{C}$ is equivalent to studying whether $C$ descends to a curve in $\PP^{2}_{k_{C}}$.

-E. Badr, F. Bars and E. Lorenzo Garc\'ia have given an example where $P_{\fC}$ is a non-trivial Brauer-Severi surface \cite{badr-bars-garcia}.
-E. Badr and F. Bars have given an example where $C$ has no models over $k_{C}$ \cite{badr-bars}.

-M. Artebani and S. Quispe \cite[Theorem 0.2]{artebani-quispe} proved that, if $k=\RR$ and $K=\CC$, a smooth plane quartic $C$ over $\CC$ with $\aut(C)\neq C_{2}$ is defined over the field of moduli; furthermore, they have given a counterexample with $\aut(C)=C_{2}$.
-They also prove a partial result for smooth plane quartics over arbitrary fields of characteristic $0$, see \cite[Corollary 4.1]{artebani-quispe}.
+M. Artebani and S. Quispe \cite[Theorem 0.2]{artebani-quispe} proved that, if $k=\RR$ and $K=\CC$, a smooth plane quartic $C$ over $\CC$ with $\aut(C)\neq C_{2}$ is defined over the field of moduli, and have given a counterexample with $\aut(C)=C_{2}$.
+Much less is known in higher degree.
+Before the present article, it was not known whether there existed a $d>4$ such that all curves of degree $d$ are defined over the field of moduli.